 Instructions for Requesting a Certified Copy of the Administrative Hearing Record to Submit to a Court

 All requests by a school district or parent for a certified copy of the administrative record must be made in writing to the Office of State Review.
 Telephonic requests will not be accepted or processed.
+Court orders are NOT REQUIRED for the Office of State Review to honor a written request by a party. for a certified copy of the administrative record.

 The Office of State Review is capable of reproducing a hardcopy of the administrative record, but does not have the capacity to produce or file certified copies of administrative records in conformance with the electronic filing rules that school districts or parents must generally follow when seeking judicial review in a federal court (e.g. via CM/ECF).
 In the experience of the Office of State Review, Courts have generally been accommodating when parties request that the certified administrative record be provided by the Office of State Review via hard copy.
 Electronic portions of hearing records (e.g., electronic transcripts on CD-ROMs, exhibits in electronic form on CD-ROMs, etc.) are always copied "as is" and provided for a Court together with the hard copy of the administrative hearing record.